Community Notes undermoderate polarizing content by design creating risks in electoral processes

-Social platforms increasingly transition from expert fact-checking to crowd-sourced moderation, with X pioneering this shift through its Community Notes system, enabling users to collaboratively moderate misleading content.
-To resolve conflicting moderation, Community Notes learns a latent ideological dimension and selects notes garnering cross-partisan support.
-As this system, designed for and evaluated in the United States, is now deployed worldwide, we evaluate its operation across diverse polarization contexts.
-We analyze 1.9 million moderation notes with 135 million ratings from 1.2 million users, cross-referencing ideological scaling data across 13 countries.
-Our results show X's Community Notes effectively captures each country's main polarizing dimension but fails by design to moderate the most polarizing content, posing potential risks to civic discourse and electoral processes.
+Community Notes (CNs) of X enables users to collaboratively moderate misleading content.
+To resolve conflicting moderation, CNs infers a latent ideological dimension and selects notes garnering cross-partisan support.
+As this system is now deployed worldwide, we evaluate its operation across diverse polarization contexts.
+We analyze all 1.9 million moderation notes receiving 135 million ratings by March 2025, cross-referencing ideological scaling data on 13 countries.
+Our results show that the CNs algorithm effectively captures the main polarizing dimensions across countries, surfacing notes that garner cross-partisan support.
+This also means that, by design, CNs systematically under-moderate polarizing content.
+We analyze notes relating to four recent elections in the US (2024), the UK (2024), France (2024) and Germany (2025) and demonstrate that they are systematically under-moderated when compared to other notes, posing potential risks to civic discourse and electoral processes.